The mystery of the lost Beau Brummel music

 The chance of the full score still surviving, although slim, must be counted as slightly better than that for the orchestral parts.

-It is possible that the Beau Brummel materials, comprising full score and/or orchestral parts and piano-conductor score, still exist.
+It is just possible that the Beau Brummel materials, comprising full score and/or orchestral parts and piano-conductor score, still exist.
 If they do, they are probably now in the hands of non-musicians (the descendants of the original protagonists) and their artistic significance (as containing hitherto unknown music by the mature Elgar) — quite apart from their very considerable financial value — may not be recognised by their current owners.

 The foregoing article © Copyright 2012, 2021 by R.H.Kay.
 May be quoted so long as copyright is acknowledged.